wp-plugins/advanced-recent-posts/readme.txt

 * Widgets are configured into Dashboard -> Appearance -> Widgets
 * Shortcodes are configured in plugin shortcode builder, you will see it in the admin menu of your WordPress

-There are two predefined color schemes (only for basic layout): dark and light, but you can set up your own scheme.
+There are two predefined color schemes (for Basic and Grid layouts): dark and light, but you can set up your own scheme.

 Better to see once than read a hundred times - see the [live demo](http://demo.lp-tricks.com/) on my website :)